lenaguitou/3DTubularVoronoi/README.md

 ### Windows ###

-Exept some packages you may have to install, the execution of the codes in Windows does not require any particular set up.
+Exept some R packages you may have to install, the execution of the codes in Windows does not require any particular set up.

 ### Linux ###